All Episodes

 And that's my comment.

-Is to afford a greater opportunity to cheat and engage in fraud.
+It's to afford a greater opportunity to cheat and engage in fraud.

 Exactly.

-But that's to me is I mean, it's just it's an open invitation for free.
+But that's, to me, is, I mean, it's just, it's an open invitation for free.

 But we have all of this now on our plate, you know.

-All this is your point is optics, the imagery and everything.
+All this optics, the imagery, and everything.

-Yeah, so you're your point is that all this imagery and the optics are going to influence the way people vote if they vote early before we even really know whether this thing is successful or not, right?
+Yeah, so your point is that all this imagery and the optics are going to influence the way people vote if they vote early before we even really know whether this thing is successful or not, right?

 Exactly.